-Bake 350 at one hour, or until toothpick inserted in center comes out clean, covering with foil after 30 minutes to prevent pecans from burning.
+Cover with foil after 30 minutes to prevent pecans from burning.

-Oh mercy!
+Oh, mercy!
 This is even more delicious than it looks.

 I hope you get to make this soon.
 Make sure you print out the recipe to have on hand!

 - You can store leftover banana bread in an airtight container at room temperature for up to 3 days or in the fridge for up to 5 days.
 You can serve cold or reheat slices in the microwave or air fryer.

 - Store leftovers in the freezer for up to 3 months as well.
 Thaw at room temperature or in the fridge before serving.

 - It is incredibly important that your cream cheese and butter be softened at room temp so they will blend in well.
 I usually just sit them on the counter at night before going to bed and make banana bread in the morning.